christiskatsouris/ivxPredictive/README.md

 ## References on IVX Variants:

+- Christou, C., Gupta, R., Hassapis, C., & Suleman, T. (2018).
+The role of economic uncertainty in forecasting exchange rate returns and realized volatility: Evidence from quantile predictive regressions.
+Journal of Forecasting, 37(7), 705-719.
+- Cai, Z., & Chang, S. Y. (2017).
+A new test on asset return predictability with structural breaks.
+University of Kansas.
+Working paper.
 - Cai, Z., Chen, H., & Liao, X. (2022).
 A new robust inference for predictive quantile regression.
 Journal of Econometrics.
-- Christou, C., Gupta, R., Hassapis, C., & Suleman, T. (2018).
-The role of economic uncertainty in forecasting exchange rate returns and realized volatility: Evidence from quantile predictive regressions.
-Journal of Forecasting, 37(7), 705-719.
 - Demetrescu, M., Georgiev, I., Rodrigues, P. M., & Taylor, A. R. (2022).
 Extensions to IVX methods of inference for return predictability.
 Journal of Econometrics.
 - Demetrescu, M., & Rodrigues, P. M. (2020).
 Residual-augmented IVX predictive regression.
 Journal of Econometrics.
 - Hosseinkouchack, M., & Demetrescu, M. (2021).
 Finite-sample size control of IVX-based tests in predictive regressions.
 Econometric Theory, 37(4), 769-793.